ambertav/astronomy-memory-card-game/README.md

 To enable the user to:

-- Change difficulties (easy, medium, hard) defined by increasing number of images, and decreasing the time between rendering images and hiding them
+- Differentiate score history on each of the three levels
-- Save game scores to localstorage
+- Save scores to local storage